nickbaldwin-monster/adinfo/readme.md

 - persisted 'display dev info' and 'overlay ad info on results' settings

-next
+2.2.0
 - authorization (in popup)

+todo
+- check auth process in popup

 tbd

-- hide remote setting / explain *
+- show remote info
 - mesco name?
 - highlight on hover
 - scroll to result for card view